oli-moreau/fedora-config/README.md

-# Fedora 38 Beta Workstation Configuration
+# Fedora 38 Workstation Configuration
 This is a small bash script that quickly set up my Fedora Workstation.
 As I frequently experiment with various OSes, I find this project quite handy during the configuration process.

 In summary, here is what it does: